JavonDavis/Advanced-Lane-Finding/README.md

 ![alt text][bad_output_highlighted]

 and no matter how hard I tried the line on the right just could not be properly identified with the gradient and color thresholds.
-To combat this I used an implementation I found online that tries to 'remember' the previous lines and use that as a kind of best fit for a certain number of frames.
+To combat this the pipeline tries to 'remember' the previous lines and uses an average of previous fits as a kind of best fit for a certain number of frames.

 The pipeline doesn't seem to perform well at sharp turns and also when there are a lot more distractions on the road it definately underperforms, you can see examples of this here on ![this video][challenge_video]